cs396-web-dev/winter2022/pages/_assignments/lab09.md

 {:#step6}
 ### Step 6.
 Fill Out the Accessibility Questionnaire
+#### A. Accessibility Questionnaire
-* **Required:** This quarter, we assigned a few accessibility activities -- to encourage you to think about how people might interact with your applications without mouse or using a screen reader.
+This quarter, we assigned a few accessibility activities -- to encourage you to think about how people might interact with your applications without mouse or using a screen reader.
 To reflect on this process, please fill out the <a href="https://t.ly/SK2i" target="_blank">Accessibility Questionnaire</a>.

+#### B. Accessibility Research Study
-* **Optional:** We also wanted to invite you to participate in a research study -- to examine and reflect on how to better teach students about accessibility within the software development process.
+We also wanted to invite you to participate in a research study -- to examine and reflect on how to better teach students about accessibility within the software development process.
 Participation in research is **totally optional** and will not impact your grade either way.
-If you consent, we will anonymize and analyze some of your homework submissions.
-If you are willing participate in this study, please fill out this <a href="https://t.ly/x5M7" target="_blank">Consent to participate in research form</a>.
+Please fill out this <a href="https://t.ly/x5M7" target="_blank">Consent to participate in research form</a> to let us know whether or not you are willing participate in this study.

 ## What to Turn In
 When you're done, zip your `lab09` directory and submit your zip file to Canvas.
 Please **DO NOT** include your `node_modules` in the zip file (which will add hundreds of megabytes to your zip file).